fogus/spiel/pyramidenspiel/initiative/README.markdown

 score.
 The player with the highest overall score is the winner of the 2-round match.

-You'll find the rules for more advanced attack and defense maneuvers later on this page, but for now observe the following play through based on these basic rules.

 Advanced play
 -------------

-TODO

-### Drafting

-TODO
+While Initiative using the basic rules is fairly interesting, the depth of play is somewhat shallow.
+Therefore, you should consider playing with the following additional rules to add depth an variability to the game once you feel comfortable with the basic gameplay rules.

 ### Sacrificing and manipulating the initiative stack